 Several years ago, Master Insurance Programs were popular.
 Under a master program, the PE firm would negotiate a single policy to protect all the investee companies.
 However, this option is less popular today for several reasons:

-• CFOs at the portfolio company level often feel they can “do better” on their own.
+- CFOs at the portfolio company level often feel they can “do better” independently.

 Now, a more popular idea is to work with a single broker and possibly one insurer to insure all the portfolio companies on separate policies but with preferential pricing and a standard broadening endorsement.